iopipe/turtle/docs/kernels.md

-Pipescript is a subset of ECMAScript / Javascript.
+Kernels must currently be written in a subset of ECMAScript / Javascript.
+Future versions of IOpipe may allow kernels to be developed in other languages, or to run binary kernels.

-Scripts are written in CommonJS module format in that they expect a function defined as 'module.exports'.
-This function should return a result intended for the next pipescript, function, or HTTP endpoint.
+A CommonJS module format is employed, expecting a function defined as 'module.exports'.
+This function should return a result intended for the next kernel, function, or HTTP endpoint.

 Currently, a single argument and single string-type return variable are supported.

 ------------------
-Example pipescript
+Example kernel
 ------------------

 The following converts a JSON document representing a "GenericMessage"